Are you looking for tips and tools to help your job applications stand out? You’ve come to the right place.

-In most cases, your cover letter is an employer’s first introduction to who you are–your personality, your experience, and your goals.
+In most cases, your cover letter is an employer’s first introduction to who you are–your personality, your qualifications, and your goals.

-You can design your cover letter to reflect all of those aspects of who you are.
 A creative cover letter is a great document to bring with you to an interview and to publish on your portfolio site.

 How to create a cover letter template

 Just like companies have brands, you can also develop your own personal brand.
 A professional design in your cover letter, resume, social media pages and portfolio site will help you seem more legitimate to employers.

 So let’s talk about cover letter design.
-You will probably want to write a unique cover letter for each position you apply for (and if you aren’t already doing that, you really should).
-But designing a completely new cover letter for each position is time consuming.
+Let’s be clear, you should write a unique cover letter for each position you apply for.
+But coming up with a completely new cover letter design for each position is time consuming.

 That’s why it’s a good idea to create a cover letter template.
 Using a template will give you a framework for each unique application.
 Plus, once you’ve got your template, you can tweak the design slightly for different positions.

 To create your own custom cover letter template, follow these steps: